AC synchronous generator (alternator) - construction and working

 The main parts of an alternator, obviously, consists of a stator and a rotor.
 But, unlike other machines, in most of the alternators, field exciters are rotating and the armature coil is stationary.

-Why armature winding is stationary in an alternator?
+Why is the armature winding stationary in alternators?

 Rotor: There are two types of rotor used in an AC synchronous generator/alternator: (i) Salient and (ii) Cylindrical type